Where Social Work

 Frequently Asked Questions

-Students in the Master of Social Work program are required to complete 60 credit hours.
-Those enrolled in the in-person format can earn their MSW degree full time in as few as 12 months.
-Those studying online can earn their degree part time in 3.5 years.
-Please note that these timelines may vary depending on how many credits you take each semester.
+Students earning their MSW online are required to complete 60 credit hours and can finish their degree part time in three years.
+Please note that this timeline may vary depending on how many credits you take each semester.

 Applicants must fulfill the following requirements for admission into Pitt’s MSW degree program: